neil-tan/DataPorter/README.md

 - **Exact Resume**: Resume training from the precise sample where interrupted
 - **Memory Optimization**: Reduce memory usage by 50-87% with dtype conversions
-- **Multiple Strategies**: Simple, advanced, and distributed resumption strategies
+- **Multiple Strategies**: Simple, advanced, and distributed resumption strategies (all with minimal memory overhead)
 - **Drop-in Replacement**: Compatible with existing PyTorch DataLoader code
 - **Production Ready**: Battle-tested in large-scale training environments